deorerohan/Drive-App/README.md

 User can add custom playlists to keep certain media together.

 While closing application all collected data is written in a file using XML format so that user can see same files in same playlists.

+Test changes so as to test push too.